 Accounts that exceed these limitations may be subject to a fee and/or closed.
 (Savings accounts have transaction limits, as well.
 Checking accounts do not have transaction limits) Money market deposit accounts are protected by the Federal Deposit Insurance Corporation (FDIC) when opened at a bank that is a member of the FDIC.

 - Money market mutual funds seek to preserve the amount invested by maintaining a net asset value (NAV) of $1 per share.
 They may also produce a small, but not guaranteed, return for the investor.
 Portfolios are comprised of short-term (less than one year) securities representing high-quality, liquid debt and monetary instruments.
 Examples include short-term obligations issued or guaranteed by U. S. Corporations or state and municipal governments, high-grade commercial paper, and U.S. Treasury securities.
 Money market mutual funds are not FDIC insured.

 Money Market Funds are not appropriate for individuals that are seeking an investment that is likely to significantly outpace inflation, investing for retirement or other long term goals and/or, investing for growth or maximum current income.

-In summary, a Money Market Deposit Account or Money Market Mutual Fund may be a good fit for you if you require stability of principal, are seeking an investment for the cash portion of an asset allocation program, are looking for an investment with a lower degree of risk during uncertain economic times or periods of stock market volatility, and/or consider yourself a saver rather than an investor.
+In summary, a Money Market Deposit Account or Money Market Mutual Fund may be a good fit for you if you are seeking an investment for the cash portion of an asset allocation program, are looking for an investment with a lower degree of risk during uncertain economic times or periods of stock market volatility, and/or consider yourself a saver rather than an investor.